strapi/community-content/tutorials/nuxt-strapi-apollo-blog/README.md

 # Build a blog with Nuxt.js, Strapi and Apollo

-This example is the result of the tutorial series [Build a blog with Angular.js, Strapi and Apollo ](https://strapi.io/blog/build-a-blog-using-nuxt-strapi-and-apollo/)
+This example is the result of the tutorial series [Build a blog with nuxt, Strapi and Apollo ](https://strapi.io/blog/build-a-blog-using-nuxt-strapi-and-apollo/)

 ## Setup